dandi/handbook/docs/100_about_this_doc.md

 # About this documentation

-This documentation is a work in progress and we welcome any input: if something is missing or unclear, let us know by [opening an issue on our repository](https://github.com/dandi/handbook).
+This documentation is a work in progress and we welcome all input: if something is missing or unclear, let us know by [opening an issue on our helpdesk](https://github.com/dandi/helpdesk/issues/new/choose).

 ## Serving the docs locally